 - Customization.
 The main reason you should go for a Font Book alternative is it’s not customizable enough.
 With Apple’s in-built font organizer, you won’t be able to preview fonts in different sizes.
 What’s more, your font preview will always open in a new window.
 The advanced font apps will let you see how a font looks on your particular project — instantly.

 Font organization is only useful to a degree you feel comfortable using it.
 This is why Font Book is not enough — with very little customization assets in it.
 We’ve compiled a list of top three apps that you can add to your macOS and start saving time on font selection.

 Remember we’ve talked about how it’s hard to find an all-in-one font organizer?
 Well, it’s where Typeface makes an ideal example.
 Unlike the clumsy Font Book and the overcomplicated RightFont, Typeface works as a designer’s personal assistant — whatever the proficiency level.

 Here’s what you can do with the Typeface font manager:

 A user decides how the fonts should be displayed on a Mac’s screen.
 From preview samples to font size and blurring effects, you can completely customize your Typeface journey.
 The best thing is you can actually create instant mockups that show you how a particular font will look on a project.

-Hundreds or thousands, you’ll keep all the right fonts at hand
+Keep all the right fonts at hand